Social Media Style Guide Examples: Boost Your Brand

 Guidelines for featuring customer stories demonstrate product value through real-world applications.
 These frameworks show how to highlight customer success without making content feel like thinly disguised sales pitches.

-Cons: Casual approach may not suit all B2B contexts, requires skilled writers who can translate technical concepts into simple language.
+Limitations: Casual approach may not suit all B2B contexts; requires skilled writers who can translate technical concepts into simple language.

 Nike Social Brand Guidelines: Purpose-Driven Inspiration

-Nike transcends product marketing to create purpose-driven content that inspires action and builds community.
-Their social media guidelines demonstrate how to maintain emotional resonance and consistent brand purpose across all content—from product launches to social activism.
-This approach creates deep audience connection that extends far beyond transactional relationships.
+Nike transcends product marketing to create purpose-driven content that inspires action and builds community — and their social media guidelines demonstrate how to maintain emotional resonance and consistent brand purpose across all content, from product launches to social activism.
+This creates deep audience connection that extends far beyond transactional relationships.

-Athlete partnership content guidelines ensure collaborations feel authentic rather than transactional.
+Athlete partnership guidelines ensure collaborations feel authentic rather than transactional.
 Athletes become genuine brand ambassadors who embody Nike values, creating more credible and impactful content than traditional celebrity endorsements.
-For brands building authentic voice across platforms, the voice extraction framework offers relevant strategies for maintaining consistency while adapting to different contexts.
+For brands building authentic voice across platforms, the LinkedIn voice extraction framework offers relevant strategies for maintaining consistency while adapting to different contexts and audiences.

 Cultural Moment Response Frameworks

-Cons: Requires genuine commitment to promoted values—inconsistency damages credibility, managing high-profile partnerships demands significant resources and careful coordination.
+Limitations: Requires genuine commitment to promoted values — inconsistency damages credibility; managing high-profile partnerships demands significant resources and careful coordination.

 Comparing Social Media Style Guide Approaches